Brian Casserly, who also goes by the name "Big B" plays trumpet, trombone and

 Experience.”
-Jay is also a member of the St. Louis "Fox Orchestra" and has performed with numerous national tours.
+Jay is also a member of the St. Louis "Fox Orchestra" and has performed with over 23 national tours.

-plans found in his book, Walking jazz Lines for bass, he has produced a variety of proteges who have since gone on to
+plans found in his book, Walking Jazz Lines For Bass, Jay has produced a variety of proteges who have since gone on to

 acclaim and notoriety, not limited to Avishai Cohen (Chick Corea, International Vamp Band), Neil Caine

-(Harry Connick, Jr.), and Steve Kirby (Cyrus Chestnut, James Carter).
+(Harry Connick, Jr.), and Justin Corgan (Devon Allman Project).
 Jay is a member of the worship team at Grace

 Church in Maryland Heights, MO.